-In 2017-18 the NHFB received additional funding of \$4.2 million over three years to complete key projects.
+In 2017-18 the NHFB received additional funding of \$4.1 million over three years to complete key projects.

-As at 30 June 2020, as part of our modernisation and digital transformation agenda we have delivered a new Payments System to support payments into and out of the National Health Funding Pool, an enhanced reporting capability and website (publichospitalfunding.gov.au) as well as an improved Commonwealth Contribution Model (CCM) to support calculating the Commonwealth's funding contribution.
+As at 30 June 2020, as part of our modernisation and digital transformation agenda we delivered an improved Commonwealth Contribution Model (CCM) to support calculating the Commonwealth's funding contribution, a new Payments System to support payments into and out of the National Health Funding Pool, as well as an enhanced reporting capability and website (publichospitalfunding.gov.au).
 We also made significant progress on enhancing our funding integrity capabilities.